National Association of Marine Surveyors: Ethics

-Marine surveyors, as standard-setters and evaluators of value and functionality of marine vessels and cargo are in a position of trust with government, the rest of the industry, and with their clients.
-As a result, the industry levels strict ethical standards on surveyors.
+Marine surveyors, as independent third-party standard-setters and evaluators of marine safety, serviceability, and asset valuation of marine vessels and cargo.
+Marine surveyors hold the trust of government, maritime industry, and their clients.
+As a result, the industry places strict ethical standards on surveyors.
 NAMS’ own ethical code is even more stringent.
-NAMS’ ethical stance can basically be understood as bifocal: firstly, they aim to ensure that no NAMS surveyor consults outside of his/her specialty, and secondly, that within their specialty, no consideration prompts them to take a position against their professional judgment, as is stated in their credo: “No surveyor shall take any position contrary to his or her own knowledge or opinion for any direct or indirect monetary gain or its equivalent.”
+NAMS’ ethical stance can basically be understood as bifocal: firstly, they aim to ensure that no NAMS surveyor practices outside of his/her discipline, and secondly, that within their specialty, no consideration prompts them to take a position against their professional judgment, as is stated in their credo: “No surveyor shall take any position contrary to his or her own knowledge or opinion for any direct or indirect monetary gain or its equivalent.”
 In both ways, ethical standards are intended to ensure reliability and objectivity on the part of surveyors, from whom utmost professionalism is demanded in all “dealings with clients, associates, and fellow members.”
 The Code of Ethics outlines general best-practice principles for surveyors, professional conduct standards, and protocol for investigation in the event of an accusation.
 In this way, it is hoped, ethical business can become the norm for all surveyors in accordance with the goal stated within the code: “the enhancement of the marine industry and the marine surveying profession.”

 Current Oversight

 The national officers are President, Vice President, National Secretary, Treasurer, and Immediate Past President (see NAMS website for current officeholders).
-A staff of Regional Vice Presidents assists executive leadership, and several chaired committees function within the leadership for the purposes of monitoring and overseeing special purposes within the association (e.g. ethics, insurance, certifications).
-Additionally, there are directors presiding over every major marine region and many of the most important port cities in the world.
+A staff of regional vice presidents assists executive leadership.
+Numerous chaired committees monitor and oversee special purposes within the association (e.g. Qualification and Certification, Technical, Ethics, Education, Conference, and Finance).
+Regional vice presidents represent major marine regions and many of the most important port cities in the world.